-Texas is a football crazy state.
-Not only is the Lone Star State home to some of the nation's top pro, college, and high school football teams, it plays host to several college football bowl games during December (and January).
-Ft Worth's Bell Helicopter Bowl, the Meineke Car Care of Texas Bowl in Houston, El Paso's Hyundai Sun Bowl, and San Antonio's Alamo Bowl are all held during the month of December.
+If there's one thing Texans love even more than barbecue and George Strait, it's a college football game.
+Not only is Texas home to some of the nation's top pro, college, and high school football teams, it also plays host to a number of NCAA's post-season games during the months of December and January.
+Keep your eyes peeled for the Armed Forces Bowl in Fort Worth, the Meineke Car Care of Texas Bowl in Houston, El Paso's Hyundai Sun Bowl, and San Antonio's Alamo Bowl.

-Held during the peak of the holiday season, the White Rock Marathon challenges Texans to take part in a healthy pursuit at a time when most folks are putting on pounds.
-This event, which has become a Dallas tradition, also offers a 5k run, half marathon, and relay marathon.
-Additionally, there is a pre-race pasta dinner and a post-race party featuring live music and an awards ceremony.Continue to 5 of 6 below.
+Held during the peak of the holiday season, typically in mid-December, the BMW Dallas Marathon (formerly known as the White Rock Marathon) challenges Texans to prioritize health and fitness during a time when most folks are putting on pounds.
+This event, which has become a treasured Dallas tradition, also offers a 5K run, half marathon, and relay marathon.
+Additionally, there is a pre-race pasta dinner and a post-race party featuring live music and an awards ceremony.

 Those who plan to spend New Year's Eve in the Lone Star State should have no issues finding something to do.
 Take your kids to a 1940s-inspired outdoor soiree in Fredericksburg or join in on the lively Party on the Plaza in Dallas.
 There will be fireworks and dancing at Vic Mathias Shores in Austin and a champagne buffet dinner at the River Walk in San Antonio.
 There's something to suit serious partygoers and laidback family types alike.